tenstorrent/tt-buda/docs/public/user_guide.rst

    tt0.place_module(mod)

 This tells PyBuda that module ``mod`` needs to be compiled and executed on device ``tt0``.
 In this case, ``mod`` is a native PyBuda module.
-To simiarly place a PyTorch module onto a Tenstorrent device, the module must be wrapped in a :py:class:`PyTorchModule<pybuda.PyTorchModule>` wrapper:
+To similarly place a PyTorch module onto a Tenstorrent device, the module must be wrapped in a :py:class:`PyTorchModule<pybuda.PyTorchModule>` wrapper:

 .. code-block:: python